mparker11/jumpcut/README.md

 ## Viewing This Project

-This web test has a live link that can be view at https://adoring-varahamihira-0713cd.netlify.com.
+This web test has a live link that can be viewed at https://adoring-varahamihira-0713cd.netlify.com.
 If you would like to install it locally, please follow these instructions:

 * Run `npm install` or `yarn`
 * After installation, run `npm start` or `yarn start`

 ## Things you should know

 This project was created with completeness in mind.
-It boasts Firebase Firestore (database) with "live" data, React's Context API, the Google Places API, as well as a front end architecture that it meant for a true web app.
+It boasts Firebase Firestore (database) with "live" data, React's Context API, the Google Places API, as well as a front end architecture that is meant for a true web app.
 Please keep these points in mind as you play with the web page:

 * Searching is fully functional.
   * It ignores the last dropdown.